 Blackbody radiation (cavity radiation) is the thermal radiation of a blackbody, i.e. a body that absorbs all incident radiation.
-Find out more about blackbody radiation in this article.

 When white light hits an opaque object, a certain part of that light is always absorbed and the rest is reflected.
 Depending on which wavelengths are absorbed, the reflected light consists of certain wavelengths.
 These reflected wavelengths determine the perceived color of the object.

 A green leaf absorbs almost all wavelengths except the green wavelength range between 500 nm and 550 nm.
 Thus, the reflected light contains exactly the wavelength range that gives us the green color impression.